 - Despite that lovely name, there is no guarantee that a GMD puppy will be golden.
 With so many colors in the mix, they could be anything but.

 - GMDs are just the latest in a whole range of Double Doodles.
-The first were (naturally) a combination of the Labradoodle and the Goldendoodle – the Golden Labradoodle.
+The first was a combination of the Labradoodle and the Goldendoodle – the Golden Labradoodle.

 - Unlike with most Doodles, there are currently only two sizes of GMB: Standard and Mini.
 Despite the names, both are on the larger end of the doggy-size spectrum.